snowplow-archive/cloudfront-log-deserializer/README.md

     TODO

+## Differences from S3LogDeserializer

+This Deserializer has slightly different behaviour from the first party S3LogDeserializer:

+* TODO

 ## Usage

-You can download a minified Jar for amazon-s3log-serde from GitHub from the [Downloads] [downloads] menu.
+You can download a minified jarfile for amazon-s3log-serde from GitHub from the [Downloads] [downloads] menu.

-Once you have the jarfile on your classpath, using this SerDe with Hive is easy:
+Once you have the jarfile on your classpath, using this Deserializer with Hive is easy:

     TODO